 - Ride begins at 6:00 AM sharp on the top of Molas Pass (paved parking lot just off and to the east of Hwy 550).
 Molas Pass is located 40 miles north of Durango and camping is available near the top.

-- Drafting is a non-issue on this 99% single track course. 😀 While riding with one another for moral support or just chit-chat is awesome, completion ultimately hinges upon your ability to do it yourself!
+- Drafting is a non-issue on this 99% singletrack course. 😀 While riding with one another for moral support or just chit-chat is awesome, completion ultimately hinges on your ability to do it yourself!

 Bring a Light